 Anyone who has traveled through Demopolis around the Christmas holidays has seen the giant Christmas tree at our office.
 It is the first thing people see as they cross the Rufus King Bridge at night.
 It also has a magical illusion as you travel into town along U.S. Highway 80 by appearing to be slowly turning.
 It is made by strings totaling more than 250 lights draped along the guy wires anchoring the communications tower at our main office.

 It all began in 1957, when Belle Clem, a bookkeeper at BWEMC, told Bernard Swanzy, the General Manager at that time, about a unique tree of lights she had seen while on a family trip to Virginia during the Christmas season.
 Mr. Swanzy was so intrigued that he sat down and drew out the plan, the number of bulbs, and how to loop it so it would look like a Christmas tree with the flashing light on top.
 Everyone got together with the string of lights and climbed the tower to build it, making 1958 the first year it was lit.
 The tree originally had three different colored lights: red, green, and blue.
 Over the years, the colored bulbs became harder to find, so now all the bulbs have been white.
 The traditional lighting of the tree occurs the day after Thanksgiving each year and stays on until New Year’s Day.
-Beginning in 2016, the tree will be rebuilt using the new, energy efficient and reliable LED technology.
+In 2016, the tree was rebuilt using the new, energy efficient and reliable LED technology.